 If you think you have chlamydia, you need to see your doctor immediately and have a chlamydia test.
-You may have another STD with similar symptoms, and your doctor needs to know the exact infection you have so that you can get the best treatment.
+You may have another STD with similar symptoms, and your doctor needs to know the exact STI you have so that you can get the best treatment.

 If your test is positive for chlamydia, your doctor will prescribe an antibiotic immediately.

 Don’t have sex if you’re being treated for chlamydia or if you’re experiencing symptoms.